amirallami-code/license-guide/README.md

 2. Some countries may have specific requirements or interpretations of certain license terms.
 3. The Berne Convention provides a framework for international copyright protection.
 4. Consider consulting with legal experts when dealing with international licensing issues.

+Be aware of region-specific regulations, such as the EU Copyright Directive, which may affect how software is used and distributed in certain areas.

 ## Licensing and Monetization